-As previously mentioned, HubSpot has a completely free CRM service that may be robust enough to meet the needs of very small businesses and independent contractors.
-If you want to further the system's functionality you can build out either the Marketing Hub, Sales Hub or both – just pay close attention to how each product is billed.
+HubSpot's completely free CRM service may be robust enough to meet the needs of very small businesses and independent contractors.
+If you want to expand the system's functionality, you can build out either the Marketing Hub, Sales Hub or both – just pay close attention to how each product is billed.
 The overall pricing structure for HubSpot can be confusing at times, as your need for certain services will edge you into either the marketing or sales paid plans.
 This can get expensive, so it's important to stay in contact with your HubSpot representatives throughout the duration of your service.

 Outstanding HubSpot CRM Features

-- HubSpot Templates: Templates are essential for small business users, and the HubSpot Marketplace offers an incredible array of free templates that can be used in tandem with any HubSpot products.
-Users who access the HubSpot Marketplace can choose from hundreds of email templates, landing page templates, blog templates, website templates, and template packs that make it easy to create a consistent style across all forms of online communication.
+- Templates: Templates are essential for small business users, and the HubSpot Marketplace offers an incredible array of free templates that can be used in tandem with any HubSpot products.
+Users who access the HubSpot Marketplace can choose from hundreds of email templates, landing page templates, blog templates, website templates and template packs that make it easy to create a consistent style across all forms of online communication.

 HubSpot offers great customer service and lots of educational resources that are ideal for self-starter types, but for small businesses that are short on tech talent, the sheer number of options in the pricing structure and vast library of resources may be overwhelming.
 HubSpot is best for businesses that aren't afraid to dig into resources on their own and connect with the online community.